stoermelder/vcvrack-packone/docs/MidiCat.md

-# stoermelder MIDI-CAT and MEM-expander
+# stoermelder MIDI-CAT and expanders MEM and CTX

 MIDI-CAT is a module for MIDI-mapping and an evolution of [VCV's MIDI-MAP](https://vcvrack.com/manual/Core.html#midi-map) with several additional features: